leinkemmer/Ensign/Readme.md

     export FC=/path/to/fortran/compiler

-Additionally, you might also have to set the CMake cache entry `CMAKE_Fortran_COMPILER` to the full path of the Fortran compiler.
+Additionally, you might also have to add the location of `libgfortran` to your `LIBRARY_PATH` via

+    export LIBRARY_PATH="$LIBRARY_PATH:/path/to/folder/containing/libgfortran"

 #### OpenMP
 Moreover, Apple Clang does not officially support OpenMP.
 Therefore, you have to use instead a different compiler collection, for example GCC.
 Install `gcc-14` again via brew: